Suspension of DHS funding threatening Options, Inc.

 An effort to release funds to Options, Inc. and other providers of service to the state’s disabled Minnesotans has been undertaken by a group of lawmakers.

-Sen. Mary Kiffmeyer, who represents Big Lake, and Sen. Bruce Anderson, who represents Monticello, signed the letter.
+Sen. Mary Kiffmeyer, R-Big Lake, and Sen. Bruce Anderson, R-Buffalo, signed the letter.

-The senators also asked Walz and Harpstead to offer temporary financial support to Personal Care Assistance providers.
-Individual personal care assistance providers (PCAs) are important front-line workers who have continued to serve vulnerable Minnesotans every day during the COVID-19 pandemic.
+The senators also asked Walz and Harpstead to offer temporary financial support to personal care assistance providers.
+Individual PCAs are important front-line workers who have continued to serve vulnerable Minnesotans every day during the COVID-19 pandemic.

 The disability community has been largely left out of the conversation during the pandemic, Geldert said.